antiparticle25/genomic_data_solutions/README.md

 While several platforms (e.g., **PubGrade, BiotechGate**) offer a wealth of structured information, they remain inherently **static**.
 They provide valuable data snapshots but lack **dynamic intelligence, real-time summarization, and predictive capabilities**.

 This project is an attempt to address such limitations across three core market segments.
-The starting point

 ---